Eichel scores twice, Sabres top Blues 5-2

 Larsson scored on a rebound to give the Sabres a 2-1 lead with 8.6 seconds left in the second period.
 Zach Bogosian’s long shot missed wide right of the net and bounced off the end board to the left edge of the crease.
 Larsson darted around Blues defender Vince Dunn and jammed a one-timer that bounced off Allen’s pad and the right post before crossing the goal line.

+“When we make those little mistakes, it’s costing us right now,” Brouwer said.

-Buffalo took the lead 18 seconds into the game when Reinhart deflected a shot by Victor Olofsson past Allen.
-It was Reinhart’s 12th goal of the season and 15th assist for the rookie Olofsson.
+Buffalo took the lead 18 seconds into the game when Reinhart deflected a shot by Victor Olofsson that bounced off Perron’s skate and past Allen.
+It was Reinhart’s 12th goal of the season and 15th assist for the rookie Olofsson, who has record multiple points in four of his last five games.

 St. Louis got a goal from Brouwer a little more than three minutes later.
 Ivan Barbashev created the scoring chance when he beat Buffalo’s Colin Miller to the puck along the end board.
 An uncovered Brouwer received a backhand pass from Barbashev in the left slot and lifted a shot over Ullmark’s blocker for his first goal since re-signing with the Blues on Nov.
 20.